m3li55a/ide-agent-prompt-library/README.md

 **LICENSE**: MIT License for open usage.

 ## Categories and Prompts
-The library is organized into 13 categories with 47 prompts, each aligned with industry best practices:
+The library is organized into categories addressing security, Devops, observability, UX, technical writing and compliance.
+The IDE prompts cite specific frameworks and industry best practices, and more will be added in the future to address vendor-specific services.

 **[Security and Vulnerability Management](/prompts/security.md)** (8 prompts)
    Covers OWASP-compliant audits, secrets management, and secure coding practices.